 These waterways respond rapidly to rainfall, and pose a flood risk to settlements downstream.
 The valley has suffered three major storm events in the last ten years and the catastrophic impact of Storm Desmond in 2015 got us thinking that little bit harder about how we can work with nature to make the valley more resilient.

 We have developed plans for a new Ullswater Rivers Scheme.
 The scheme will work to slow the flow of these rivers by reconnecting them with the floodplain - allowing the wider landscape to absorb the effects of the weather.
 Creating rivers and floodplains which are governed by natural processes will result in improved flood resilience, water quality and habitats.

 Across the Lake District it is common to see rivers running in straight, walled channels, having been historically modified.
 The rivers throughout the Ullswater valley are no exception.
-In the first phase of this scheme our plan is to work with partners, including the Eden Catchment Management Group, the Environment Agency, Natural England and Cumbria County Council to restore Goldrill Beck to a more natural course where it currently follows the A592 between Cow Bridge and Menneting Bridge.
+In the first phase of this scheme our plan is to work with partners including the Environment Agency, Natural England and Cumbria County Council to restore Goldrill Beck to a more natural course where it currently follows the A592 between Cow Bridge and Menneting Bridge.
 This will move the river away from the road, allowing it to spill onto surrounding land belonging to Howe Green and Beckstones farms during periods of high rainfall.

 This approach will:

 - Increase the flood resilience of communities further downstream.